nicolaszk/Data-Structures/README.md

 If you'd prefer to compile the code on your own, follow these steps:

 ### C
-1. Open a terminal in the project directory.
+1. Open a terminal in the C directory.
 2. Run the following command:

 ```bash